 Cancer can start any place in the body.
-Melanoma (pronounced MEH-luh-NOH-muh) is a kind of skin cancer that starts in skin cells called melanocytes (meh-LAN-oh-sites).
-Melanoma skin cancer starts when melanocyte cells grow out of control and crowd out normal skin cells.
+Melanoma is a kind of skin cancer that starts when skin cells called melanocytes grow out of control.

-Cancer cells can spread to other parts of the body.
-Melanoma can sometimes travel to the bone and grow there.
-When cancer cells do this, it’s called metastasis (pronounced meh-TAS-tuh-sis).
-To doctors, the cancer cells in the new place look just like the ones that started in the melanocytes.
+Cancer cells can spread to other parts of the body and grow there.
+When cancer cells do this, it’s called metastasis.
+To doctors, the cancer cells in the new place look just like the ones that started in the skin.

-Cancer is always named for the place where it starts.
-So when melanoma spreads to the bone (or any other place), it’s still called melanoma.
-It’s not called bone cancer unless it starts from cells in the bone.
+Cancer is always named based on the place where it starts.
+So when melanoma skin cancer spreads to any other organ, it’s still called melanoma.

 Ask your doctor to use this picture to show you where your cancer is

-Melanocytes (meh-LAN-oh-sites) are cells in the skin.
-They make melanin (MEH-luh-nin), which makes the skin brown or tan.
+Melanocytes are cells in the skin.
+They make a brown pigment called melanin, which makes the skin brown or tan.

-There are many types of skin cancer, but there’s one kind of melanoma.
+There are many types of skin cancer.
 Your doctor can tell you more about the type of skin cancer you have.

-Basal cell (pronounced BAY-zul sell) and squamous (pronounced SKWAY-mus sell) cell skin cancers are much more common than melanoma and don’t often spread to other parts of the body.
-Melanoma is more deadly because it can spread to other parts of the body.
+Basal cell and squamous cell skin cancers are much more common than melanoma and don’t often spread to other parts of the body.
+Melanoma is more deadly because it is more likely to spread to other parts of the body.